 Workshop: The EU’s trade and development policies in a changing global environment

-ARENA Centre for European Studies will host a workshop on justice, trade and development in Oslo on 14-15 March 2019.
+ARENA Centre for European Studies hosted a workshop on justice, trade and development in Oslo on 14-15 March 2019.

 Global economic inequalities are major sources of injustice.
-The EU has significant economic power both by the size of its aid budget and through trade agreements securing access to the European market.
-Yet, the EU is also under pressure to secure its own position in an increasingly competitive global economy.
+The EU has significant economic power but is also under pressure to secure its own position in an increasingly competitive global economy.
 The risk of dominance is evident, as the EU could potentially dictate the terms of trade with its partners in the developing world.
-But a policy of redistribution (developmental aid) may not fare much better.
-New types of injustices appear when living conditions are determined by the benevolence of a dominating agent.
-Is it possible to square solidarity for the deprived ones with pressure for competitiveness within the framework of a liberal world order.
-How well does the EU fare in conceiving of its duties with regard to ensuring a more just economic order at the global level?
-What voice has been given to the affected parties?
+But a policy of developmental aid may not fare much better.
+Aid may enhance dependence and also frequently comes with conditions that may restrict the ability of recipients to make autonomous decisions about future policies.